cyanbun96/qrustyquake/README.md

 - Integer/nearest neighbor scaling

+   - "vid_scalemode" cvar can be set to 0 (true nearest, default), 1 (linear scaling), or 2 (nearest but smoother)

-- Borderless window with -borderless parameter
+- Borderless window with -borderless parameter or through the "Display menu"

 - Auto-resolution fullscreen with -fullscreen_desktop